The Woman Who Downed an Entire Bottle of Cognac 'Cos She Couldn't Take It on a Plane Is a Hero for Our Time

 More stuff from VICE:

-Someone Did a Shit So Bad On a British Airways Plane That It Had to Turn Around and Come Back Again
+Someone Did a Shit So Bad On a Plane That It Had to Turn Around and Come Back Again

 I Tested Out the ‘Hoverboard’ that Got Wiz Khalifa Handcuffed at the Airport